 Public sector procurement frameworks (also known as government procurement frameworks or government framework agreements) are a contractual mechanism to reduce the cost, and increase the quality, of procurement for organisations in central and local government, the NHS, emergency services, education and other parts of the public sector.

-Customers seeking to buy a product or service via a government framework agreement can select a supplier either via a competitive process or directly award the contract to a chosen supplier.
+Customers seeking to buy a product or service via a government framework agreement can select a supplier via a competitive process, or through some frameworks can alternatively directly award the contract to a chosen supplier.

 Whilst some frameworks have a sector focus, they are all open for all public sector organisations to use.